ElucidataInc/polly-docs/docs/Apps/QuantFit.md

 **Errors raised while selecting files for uploading**

 *   Number of files error: *Three files are required for quantification*.
-If the user tries to upload more than two files then this error is thrown by the tool.
+If you try to upload more than two files then this error is thrown by the tool.

 *   File type error: *Please select the correct file type*.
 If the selected file and file type do not match, then this error is thrown by the tool.

 **File validation errors and warnings**

 *   Missing Value warning: It is raised when any column in the uploaded files has missing values.
-It also specifies the action taken by the tool if the user chooses to continue.
+It also specifies the action taken by the tool if you choose to continue.

     Example: